 Kits containing SILAC media can be purchased from commercial vendors, or labelled amino acids may be purchased separately to create SILAC media in the lab.
 A full description of SILAC is outside the scope of this website, but a good overview can be found at the following link, which includes an overview and references:

 The Proteomics Core can accept SILAC labelled samples for protein identification and quantitation.
 Analysis of acquired mass-spectrometry data will generally performed with the MaxQuant software from the Mann Lab.
 Other software may be used in some cases.

 What Does it Cost?

 $220 per 5-10mm gel slice.
 See charges page for details of discount for large number of slices from single lane or condition.
 Note you will need to budget for the cost of preliminary experiments (see below).

 What We Do

 We run your SILAC samples on our Orbitrap Fusion Lumos mass-spectrometry platforms, using an appropriate LC-MS/MS method.
-We identify and quantify peptides and proteins from samples using our in-house data analysis pipeline (CPFP) or the MaxQuant software from the Mann Lab.
-We provide an Excel summary of identifications, and access to full results online (CPFP analyses only).
+We identify and quantify peptides and proteins from samples using Proteome Discoverer 2.2 or the MaxQuant software from the Mann Lab.
+We provide an Excel summary of identifications and the SILAC quantitation.

 What You Must Do

 - Contact us before beginning the experiment to discuss experimental design, SILAC labeling, and steps needed to check label incorporation, mixing etc. (See below).